Home Healthcare IT Genetic Testing Market Size, Share and Forecast by 2030

 Will North America and Europe Be a Rewarding Market for Genetic Testing?

 Europe is the second-largest region.
 It is estimated to reach an expected USD 8665 million by 2030 at a CAGR of 10%.
 This is attributed to increased patient awareness regarding genetic disorders such as thalassemia, cancer, and cystic fibrosis.
-Moreover, various genomics projects are undertaken by research organizations, such as the 100,000 Genomes project, in this region also supplement the growth of the genetic testing market.
+Moreover, various genomics projects are undertaken by research organizations, such as the 100,000 Genomes project, in this region also supplement the genetic testing market growth.

 Asia-Pacific is the fastest-growing region.
 It is estimated to reach an expected value of USD 6000 million by 2030 at a CAGR of 9%.
 Asia-Pacific offers rewarding prospects for the genetic testing market and is anticipated to grow at the highest rate during the forecast period.
 It is densely populated, with India and China being the most populated countries.
 Thus, due to a large population base, these nations have a burden of the wide prevalence of genetic disorders.
 Although most cancer is higher in North America and Europe than in Asia-Pacific, the cancer incidence rate in China and Japan has increased over the past few decades.
 This growth in the prevalence of cancer boosts the market growth.
 Furthermore, an increase in awareness among individuals related to genetic disorders and a rise in disposable income leading to an increase in early screening of these disorders are also expected to boost the market growth in this region.